LouD82/korean-meal-planner/docs/next-step.md

 # Next Step

-Create a RecipeDetail component to display detailed recipe information.
-This task involves:
+Create the RecipeDetail component to display comprehensive recipe information when a recipe card is clicked.

-1. Create a new component file at `/src/components/recipes/RecipeDetail.tsx`
-2. Implement a React component that displays comprehensive recipe information including:
-   - Recipe name, image, and type (lunch/dinner)
-   - Full description
-   - Preparation and cooking time
-   - Ingredients list with amounts and units
-   - Step-by-step cooking instructions
+The RecipeDetail component should:

+1. Display all recipe details including name, image, type, description, preparation time, cooking time, servings, ingredients list, and preparation steps
-   - Batch cooking instructions
+2. Include the batch cooking instructions for the recipe
-   - Servings information
-3. Style the component using Tailwind CSS to create a clean, user-friendly layout
+3. Be properly styled with Tailwind CSS
-4. Update the App.tsx file to conditionally render this component when a recipe is selected

-This component will provide users with detailed information about each recipe, including ingredients and cooking instructions.
-Creating this component next builds on the RecipeCard implementation from the previous session, enabling users to view the complete recipe details when they click on a recipe card.
+4. Implement a way to navigate back to the recipe list view
+5. Set up proper routing using React Router or a similar navigation mechanism if needed

+This step follows the implementation of the RecipeCard component and will allow users to view full recipe details, which is essential for the meal planning application.
+This adds the ability to transition from browsing recipes to viewing detailed information about a selected recipe.